nicholaswmin/automap/.github/benchmark/README.md

 ### Factors

-> This are out of date
+> These might be out of date

 - `TASKS_PER_SECOND`: message rate of the primary
 - `TEST_DURATION_SECONDS`: max test duration.
 If still running, `test=success`